 Eligible plant and equipment items with a cost of $300 or less qualify for an immediate full deduction and have been applied accordingly in the calculations.

-In contrast with the above, capital works items depreciate at 2.5% per annum over a 40-year period.
+In contrast with the low-value pool, capital works items depreciate at 2.5% per annum over a 40-year period.
 For instance, if you repaint the building for $8,000 then the value of this figure will be evenly depreciated over a 40-year period, equating to $200 per annum.
 Thus, there is a clear distinction between these two elements of depreciation.

 Source: Australian Taxation Office